CmdrApollo/ZineScript/docs/tutorial/index.md

 "What is ZineScript and why did you make it?"

-> ZineScript aims to bring zines to those with more programming-oriented minds.
+> ZineScript aims to bring zine creation to those with more programming-oriented minds.
 Originally conceived as a zine-like twist on [Sonic Pi](https://sonic-pi.net/), ZineScript is a lua-based scripting environment for programmatically creating/generating zines.

 "How can I get started with ZineScript?"